nathanhoel/hubot-bookstage/README.md

 ## Usage

-- `bookstage list`: list all staging servers and their availability
+- `hubot bookstage list`: list all staging servers and their availability
-- `bookstage who [env]`: show who has booked the staging server and how much time they have left
+- `hubot bookstage who [env]`: show who has booked the staging server and how much time they have left
-- `bookstage book [env] [hours]`: book the staging server and optionally specify usage time.
+- `hubot bookstage book [env] [hours]`: book the staging server and optionally specify usage time.
 Default is 1 hour.
-- `bookstage cancel [env]`: cancel the current booking
+- `hubot bookstage cancel [env]`: cancel the current booking
-- `bookstage add [env]`: add a new staging to the list of available staging servers
+- `hubot bookstage add [env]`: add a new staging to the list of available staging servers